 The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by Northgate High School.
 They will consider whether Northgate High School has adhered to education legislation and any statutory policies connected with the complaint.

-The complainant can refer their complaint to the Department for Education online at: www.gov.uk/contact-dfe, or by telephone on: 0370 000 2288.
+The complainant can refer their complaint to the Department for Education online at: www.education.gov.uk/contactus, by telephone on: 0370 000 2288 or by writing to: